VV Smitshoek

 Voetbalvereniging Smitshoek is a football club based in Barendrecht, Netherlands.
 It was founded in 1960.
 It plays its home matches at Sportpark Smitshoek.

 History

-20th century

 The Voetbalvereniging Smitshoek was founded on 23 June 1960.

 21st century

 In 2005, a Smitshoek game against VV BMT from The Hague evolved into a physical fight.

 Since 2012, Smitshoek plays in the Hoofdklasse, with the exception of 2015–16 back in the Eerste Klasse.
 In 2016, Smitshoek won an Eerste Klasse championship at an eight-point advantage on its next competitor.

+In 2022, the Hoofdklasse became Vierde Divisie so Smitshoek become a Vierde Divisie side.
+During 2024-2205, Smitshoek played one season in the Derde Divisie.